rafgraph/rollpkg/README.md

 - Only creates the `esm` build so rebuilds are lightning quick.
 - Use `ctrl c` to exit watch mode.
 - Watch mode always exits `0` (non-error state) so you can chain commands in npm scripts, for example `rollpkg watch && npm run ...` (if watch mode didn't exit `0`, then `npm run ...` would never run).
+- Can specify a custom name or path for your `tsconfig` using `rollpkg watch --tsconfig ./path/to/tsconfig.build.json`

 ---